bernhardAxonIvy/doc/source/concepts/testing/process-testing.rst

   from the ``UserTask`` element called ``write invoice``.

 Line 18:
-  Of course we can't just drive a process's task along without declaring an appropriate ``Session``.
+  Of course, we can't just drive a process's task along without declaring an appropriate ``Session``.
 To declare said ``Session`` you can call the :ref:`process-testing-as` method and append the desired ``Session``, ``User`` or ``Role`` that should execute the next task.

-To send you off on your own we just have to go over two more concepts; mocking elements and asserting process data.
+To send you off on your own we just have to go over two more concepts, mocking elements and asserting process data.

 Mocking dialogs